Patient Guide

 Will my speech be affected?

-If the denture slips when you smile, cough or laugh, you should move it back into the correct position by biting down gently and then swallowing.
-If the problem persists you should make an appointment with your dentist.
+You may need to practise pronouncing certain words by reading aloud and repeating any that cause difficulty.
+With time you will adjust and be able to speak normally.
+If the denture slips when you smile, cough or laugh, move it back by biting down gently and swallowing.
+If the problem persists, make an appointment with your dentist.

 Will they affect my sense of taste?